Updated on 4/15/2019

 - Medical malpractice insurance varies greatly based on location and specialty.
 Insurance premiums for obstetricians/gynecologists in New York were as high as $215,000 in 2017 while in California they were just under $50,000.

 - Male physicians are also more likely to be sued than female doctors.
 About 40 percent of male doctors have been sued during their careers while almost 23 percent of female doctors have been sued.
 Just over 20 percent of male doctors had more than one suit filed against them while just under 10 percent of female doctors were sued more than once.

-Coverage can also affect premiums.
-Doctors who want more coverage to cover multiple practices will pay more, as will physicians who need coverage across state lines.
+Coverage can also affect medical malpractice insurance premiums.
+Doctors who want more coverage for multiple practices will pay more, as will physicians who need coverage across state lines.
 The malpractice insurance cost by specialty will also vary.
 Some specialties, such as orthopedic surgeries, are considered higher risk for insurance carriers, and premiums will reflect this.

 How Has the Cost of Malpractice Insurance Changed Over the Years?

+How much does medical malpractice insurance cost now vs. just a few years ago?
 The declining rate of medical malpractice claims has been linked to lower premiums.
-In 2003, there were 15,000 paid malpractice claims, and this number dropped to less than 8,900 by 2014, a decline of over 40%.
-During the same time, the amount spent on claims declined approximately 27%.
+In 2001, there were 16,000 paid malpractice claims, according to TrueCostofHealthcare.org, and this number dropped to less than 8,500 by 2017, a decline of over 53 percent.
+From 2003 to 2017, the amount spent on claims fell by approximately 23 percent.

-Payouts for medical malpractice lawsuits amount to less than 1% of total healthcare costs.
+Payouts for medical malpractice lawsuits amount to less than 1 percent of total healthcare costs.
 Oftentimes, defensive medicine, a related but different phenomenon, accounts for more added costs than malpractice insurance.